Skip to main content

 Associate Professor of Instruction; Affiliate, Department of History

 Wilczewski holds a Ph.D. in history from the University of Illinois at Chicago, an MA in history from Michigan State University, and a BA in sociology from La Salle University.
 He is the recipient of a 2013-2014 Fulbright IIE Student Research Grant.
-Prior to arriving at Northwestern, he worked as a program assistant for Polish Studies and taught Polish history, language, and literature courses at UIC.
-In addition to teaching and researching, he has also done some academic translation work and is the current book review editor for history, the social sciences, and diaspora studies for The Polish Review.
+Prior to arriving at Northwestern, he worked as a program assistant for Polish Studies and taught Polish history, language, and literature courses at UIC and Loyola University Chicago.
+In addition to teaching and researching, he has also done some academic translation work.

 Publications: